strangerstudios/paid-memberships-pro/readme.txt

 * DEPRECATED: Marked the following hooks as deprecated: pmpro_admin_pagesetting_post_type_array (replaced by pmpro_admin_pagesetting_post_type), pmpro_stripe_subscription_deleted, pmpro_subscription_cancelled. #2819 (@dparker1005)
 * DEPRECATED: Removed the following functions which were previously marked deprecated: `pmpro_set_pause_mode()`, `pmpro_cron_trial_ending_warnings()`. #2818 (@dparker1005)
 * DEPRECATED: No longer showing "billing address" user meta fields in the Members List table or the Members CSV export. #2873 (@dparker1005)
+* DEPRECATED: The checkout_levels API endpoint has been marked as deprecated.
+Please use the checkout_level (no s) endpoint instead. #2879 (@dparker1005)

 = 2.12.10 - 2024-02-08 =
 * BUG FIX: Fixed fatal error on post save introduced in 2.12.9.